 Parents must advise the daycare if their child(ren) is going to arrive at the daycare later than 9:15AM.
 Failure to do so will result in a verbal warning.
 Upon a second incident, the parent will be given a written notice from the Director describing the dates of the first and second incidents while also reminding the parent of the consequence if a third incident occurs.
 Upon a third incident, the parent will NOT be allowed to leave his/her children) at the daycare that day he/she will have to take the child(ren) back with him/her.
 A meeting will be arranged between the family and the Administrative Director following the third incident to discuss the issue.
 Further incidents may lead to the expulsion of the child(ren) from the centre.

+Please note that this policy will be strictly enforced and no exceptions will be made.

 Statutory Holidays